-Scarlet Woman, penitent sinner, Sister-Bride, whore, Black Madonna, high Priestess of Isis, Mistress of the Elements, Beloved wife of Jesus, favored disciple, Mary of Bethany, Miriam of Magdala, Magdal-eder, the tower-stronghold, Daughter of Sion’, Maria-Sophia, the Woman who saw all, are just some of the titles and attributes accorded to her.
-She has been described as ‘beauty consuming itself like incense, far from the eyes of men’; troubadours have sung of the fruit of her womb, the Sangraal, the living Grail mysteries and the bloodline of Jesus.
+Scarlet Woman, penitent sinner, Sister-Bride, whore, Black Madonna, high Priestess of Isis, Mistress of the Elements, Beloved wife of Jesus, favored disciple, Mary of Bethany, Miriam of Magdala, Magdal-eder, the tower-stronghold, Daughter of Sion, Maria-Sophia, the Woman who saw all, are just some of the titles and attributes accorded to her.
+She has been described as ‘beauty consuming itself like incense, far from the eyes of men’; troubadours have sung of the fruit of her womb, the Sangraal, the living Grail mysteries and the Sang Raal, the bloodline of Jesus.
 Yet do they have any idea of the endless years of her focused spiritual training and her years of dedicated ministry in the Church of Love?
 She is calling now, for the authentic voice of wisdom and power to come forth in all women… for beauty and truth shall save the world.

 We begin our journey following Magdalene’s trail of legends and shrines throughout France and Britain, as mysterious threads of a tapestry — a story whose time has finally come.
 Her presence is suddenly re-emerging in books, new translations of Gnostic gospels, television specials and film, making her way into our psyches and preparing new ground for healing at least 4000 years of separation of spirit and sensuality.
 When the primary aspects of one’s true essential nature (Tibetans would term this Ground Luminosity) are fragmented, outside forces (such as relationships, family, church or government) can easily dominate and manipulate one’s life.
 Magdalene’s legacy calls us to retrieve the fragments of our sensual, passionate natures, and when impregnated with divine love and a spiritual fire, the alchemy of sacred union transforms us.
 She represents a profound knowledge of the mysteries of the sacred marriage, earthly and heavenly union, embodied spiritual passion and a necessary lost chord in the remnants of the song of the sacred feminine.